 After appearing in Little England, Michael played a leading role in the award-winning short film, Rockin' Chair, as well as making TV cameo appearances in Touching Evil II and Randall & Hopkirk (Deceased).
 He was also the face of BBC Talent Search 2002, when he co-starred with Dom Jolly, playing a temperamental wedding video director, in an infomercial that was specially written for him.

 2004 saw the release of The Good Cop, starring Danish acting legend, Kim Bodnia, alongside Iben Hjejle and Rene Diff.
 The Danish language action comedy went straight in at number one at the Danish box-office.
 Michael was co-producer on the movie and his erstwhile production and sales company, Unspeakably Wicked Pictures [UWP], launched the film at the Cannes Market.

 Then, in the spring of 2005, Michael's controversial debut feature film, Nefarious, a fast-moving, micro-budget thriller about the hypocrisy of the drugs laws, was shot, guerrilla-style, in London, Amsterdam and the North East of England, in just seventeen days, with a cash budget of £17,000.
 Despite having been completed in 2008, the remastered film's long-awaited international release is finally slated for 2018.

-After changing his professional name from Knighton to O'Bernicia for legal reasons, Michael co-founded development, production and distribution outfit, Anarcho-Film Productions [A-FP] with co-producer-director, Michael O'Deira, with whom he has worked since 2009, as producer-writer-director-editor of The Great British Mortgage Swindle, a coruscating documentary feature about institutionalised mortgage fraud and the genocide of eviction, which is also set for its international release.
+After changing his professional name from Knighton to O'Bernicia for legal reasons, Michael co-founded development, production and distribution outfit, Anarcho-Film Productions [A-FP] with co-producer-director, Michael O'Deira, with whom he has worked since 2009, as producer-writer-director-editor of The Great British Mortgage Swindle, a coruscating documentary feature about institutionalised mortgage fraud and the genocide of eviction, which will be released worldwide in 2018, across all media.